zhangy10/yuzhang.site/content/authors/admin/_index.md

 ---

 I am currently a Postdoctoral Associate in School of Computing at [Macquarie University](https://www.mq.edu.au/), Sydney, Australia.
-I am supervised by [Prof. Tao Gu](https://taogu.site/).
-I obtained his Ph.D. in Computer Science from [RMIT University](https://www.rmit.edu.au/), and B.Eng. in Software Engineering from Southwest University for Nationalities, and experienced M.Eng. in Distributed Computing from [the University of Melbourne](https://www.unimelb.edu.au/) from 2015 to 2016.
+I am working in the IoT research lab leaded by [Prof. Tao Gu](https://taogu.site/).
+I obtained my Ph.D. in Computer Science from [RMIT University](https://www.rmit.edu.au/), and B.Eng. in Software Engineering from Southwest University for Nationalities, and experienced M.Eng. in Distributed Computing from [the University of Melbourne](https://www.unimelb.edu.au/) from 2015 to 2016.
 I am a member of ACM and IEEE.